But…But…But…It Has CARROTS In It!

 3. In another bowl, whisk together the flour, baking soda, baking powder and salt.
 Add the dry ingredients to the wet ones, mixing until it is smooth.
 Add in the carrots, nuts, pineapple and raisins.
 Mix well.

 4. Spoon batter into the prepared cupcake cups.
 Bake at 350 for about 16 to 18 minutes or until golden brown.
-Cool in pans for 2 minutes then transfer to a cooling rack to finish cooling while you make the oh so delectable frosting :-D
+Cool in pans for 2 minutes then transfer to a cooling rack to finish cooling while you make the oh so delectable frosting 😀

 5. For Frosting- in a large bowl, mix together the cream cheese and butter until creamy and well combined.
 Add in the orange zest, extracts and orange juice.
 Beat well.
 Add in the powdered sugar and beat at low speed until combined (I always do this with the bowl set in the sink so that I don’t have sugar flying everywhere) then turn speed up to high and beat for five minutes.
 If frosting it too thick, add a touch of OJ to it.
 If too thin, add more powdered sugar, 1/2 cup at a time until you have the desired consistency.